 Watch: Trailer for Doctor Strange in the Multiverse of Madness

 The time has come for.
-Five months after Spider-Man: No Way Home rode a wave of nostalgia, fan service and multiversal cameos all the way to $1.9bn (£1.5bn) at the global box office, Marvel is leaning even further into that ethos with Doctor Strange in the Multiverse of Madness.
+After Spider-Man: No Way Home rode a wave of nostalgia, fan service and multiversal cameos all the way to $1.9bn (£1.5bn) at the global box office, Marvel is leaning even further into that ethos with Doctor Strange in the Multiverse of Madness - on Disney+ now.

 As the film begins, Stephen Strange (Benedict Cumberbatch) finds himself and Wong (Benedict Wong) fighting to save teenager American Chavez (Xochitl Gomez) from a selection of multiversal demons.
 It turns out America has an unpredictable ability to travel the multiverse, and this power is coveted by someone evil — who, as it happens, is Scarlet Witch (Elizabeth Olsen) determined to travel to a universe where her children are still alive.